ArithmAttack: Evaluating Robustness of LLMs to Noisy Context in Math Problem Solving: Methodology

 We evaluate the models with their performance accuracy against noisy input and \textbf{Attack Success Rate (ASR)}.
 ASR \cite{wang2adversarial} measures how effective an adversarial attack is on a model.
 Specifically, it looks at how often the model's predictions are changed incorrectly after the adversarial attack.
 In this study, the average ASR has been taken for every model with 10\%, 30\% and 50\% noisy dataset's responses with the help of Formula \ref{formula:asr}: \\

 In other words, ASR is the ratio of changed answers after attack to previously correct answers produced by the LLM.

 We also calculate the similarity of the perturbed samples to the original ones. \textbf{Similarity} represents the average semantic similarity between two contexts.
 Given that our method does not alter the words in the sentence, the resulting samples after applying ArithmAttack are scored 100 percent similar to the original samples using Universal Sentence Encoder \cite{cer2018universal} as the scorer.
+This indicates that our noise insertion attack does not impose any semantic shifts on the input text.